PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 17:27:45
+Last updated: 2024-04-05 17:28:18
-Random Quote: Our country is vulnerable.
-We need new heroes. - Bucky Barnes
+Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez